antoinece/antoinece.github.io/src/content/blog/first-post.md

 ## Test

-to try the engine we wanted to test the solar system simulation with collision and their are the results.
+To test the engine, we tried the solar system simulation with collisions, and here are the results.
 ---
 <video controls style="width: 100%; height: auto;">
   <source src="/solar_colision.mp4" type="video/mp4">